What are you looking for help with?

 Thanks to the power of suggestion, hypnosis can help you to improve your sense of self, and remove the influence negative experiences have on your confidence.

-• Reducing the Fight or Flight Response – Public speaking is so terrifying for people, because of the imagined and automatic “threat” of being kicked out of the group.
-We fear disapproval.
-We fear upsetting people.
-We fear not being liked.
+Public speaking is so terrifying for people, because of the imagined and automatic “threat” of being kicked out of the group.
+We fear disapproval, and not being liked, and upsetting people.

-This fear is embedded in the subconscious and it’s completely irrational.
-Fortunately, it can be tamed and removed.
+This fear embeds in the subconscious and it’s completely irrational.
+Fortunately, you can remove it.
 Through hypnosis, we can begin to alter how the mind perceives public speaking, which can reduce the fight or flight response.

 Does Hypnosis Really Work for Public Speaking?

 What does the research say about hypnosis and public speaking?
 A wide body of research has established that hypnosis is a powerful tool for overcoming anxiety.
-In fact, hypnosis is being used by medical facilities like The Mayo Clinic as a complementary treatment for anxiety-related disorders, i.e. like fear of public speaking, social anxiety and fear of flying.
+In fact, The Mayo Clinic uses hypnosis as a complementary treatment for anxiety-related disorders like fear of public speaking, social anxiety and fear of flying, and hypnosis is also recommended for addictions like quitting smoking or binge eating.

 For example, an important study conducted in 1997 examined how people who had severe fears of public speaking would respond to hypnosis.
 The study examined two groups: One partaking in traditional behavioral therapy and another group that used behavioral therapy and hypnosis in tandem.